sromanov409/Regularazing-ANN-project/README.md

 # Regularazing-ANN-project
-Group project on various regularazation techniques used on ANNs.
+Group project on various regularization techniques used on ANNs in keras.